Want to participate in a short research study? Help shape the future of investing tools and earn a $40 gift card!

-During the last half decade, Vital Healthcare Property Trust became profitable.
+During the five years of share price growth, Vital Healthcare Property Trust moved from a loss to profitability.
 That's generally thought to be a genuine positive, so we would expect to see an increasing share price.

 What About Dividends?

 When looking at investment returns, it is important to consider the difference between total shareholder return (TSR) and share price return.
-The TSR is a return calculation that accounts for the value of cash dividends (assuming that any dividend received was reinvested) and the calculated value of any discounted capital raisings and spin-offs.
-So for companies that pay a generous dividend, the TSR is often a lot higher than the share price return.
-As it happens, Vital Healthcare Property Trust's TSR for the last 5 years was 123%, which exceeds the share price return mentioned earlier.
+The TSR incorporates the value of any spin-offs or discounted capital raisings, along with any dividends, based on the assumption that the dividends are reinvested.
+Arguably, the TSR gives a more comprehensive picture of the return generated by a stock.
+In the case of Vital Healthcare Property Trust, it has a TSR of 96% for the last 5 years.
+That exceeds its share price return that we previously mentioned.
 The dividends paid by the company have thusly boosted the total shareholder return.

 A Different Perspective